Skip to main content

 cheap thesis

-A-Parser supports flexible formatting of results thanks to the built-in Template Toolkit template engine, which allows it to output results in any form, as well as in a structured form, for example, CSV or JSON.
+A-Parser supports flexible result formatting thanks to the built-in Template Toolkit templating engine, which allows it to output results in arbitrary forms, as well as structured ones, such as CSV or JSON

 Exporting a list of suggestions